Selling A House In 10 Steps

 Although buyers and sellers pay different fees at closing, both parties are responsible for closing costs as they finalize the transaction.
 Closing costs for the seller usually include attorney fees, escrow fees, outstanding HOA fees and property taxes up to the official closing date.

 You may also end up covering some additional closing costs on behalf of the buyer.
-Sellers often pay the real estate commissions for both the buyer’s and seller’s agents, which is around 5% – 6% of the total loan amount.
+Sellers often pay the real estate commissions for both the buyer’s and seller’s agents, which is around 5% – 6% of the purchase price.
 As part of the offer negotiations, the buyer might ask you to pay some of their closing costs; this is called seller concessions.

 Capital Gains Tax